umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-10/index.md

 # Migrating Umbraco 8 Cloud project to Umbraco 10

-This article will provide steps on how to migrate an Umbraco 8 Cloud project to Umbraco 10.
+This article will provide steps on how to migrate a Umbraco 8 Cloud project to Umbraco 10.

 :::note
 The steps in this article can also be used to upgrade to Umbraco version 9, however, we do recommend always upgrading to the latest version whenever possible.